Standard Poodle: Temperament, Care & Lifespan

 Training & behavior

-Standard Poodles are widely considered one of the most trainable breeds across all recognized dog breeds.
+Standard Poodles are widely considered one of the most trainable breeds.

 Training difficulty